nanoc/nanoc.app/content/development/nanoc-4-upgrade-guide.md

 * nanoc will no longer attempt to load the Gemfile.
 Execute nanoc using `bundle exec` instead.

-* Support for Ruby 1.8.x has been dropped.
-Ruby 1.8.x was retired mid 2013.
+* Support for Ruby 1.8.x has been dropped, because Ruby 1.8.x was retired mid 2013.

 * The `watch` and `autocompile` commands have been removed.
 These commands were already deprecated in nanoc 3.6.4.
 Use [guard-nanoc](https://github.com/guard/guard-nanoc) instead.